JamBrain/DairyBox/README.md

 * **Virtual Box** - for hosting and running those Virtual Machines
 * **Scotch/Box** - a flexible preconfigured LAMP VM for Vagrant (Linux+Apache+MySQL+PHP)

-The **Ludum Dare** website **doesn't** run LAMP, but instead runs a similar bleeding-edge configuration (Linux+OpenLiteSpeed+MariaDB+PHP7).
+The live servers **don't** run LAMP, but instead runs a similar bleeding-edge configuration (Linux+OpenLiteSpeed+MariaDB+PHP7).
 In the future we may switch to a custom VM that better mirrors what is run on the servers.
 For details, check out [JuiceBox](https://github.com/povrazor/juicebox).

 ## What?
 Explain working with Vagrant and Scotch/Box
 The key thing to understand about working with Vagrant boxes (VMs) like Scotch/Box is that Vagrant boxes are temporary.
 Though you can connect to the Virtual Machine and install whatever you like, Vagrant boxes work best when you install things via setup scripts.
 That way, they can be *nuked from orbit* whenever you like, giving you fresh/clean install whenever you want one.